splendidcomputer/cora_project/README.md

 For this problem, in general, among classical machine learning models, non-parametric models perfrom slightly better than the parametric.

-You can see the whole TSV files, containing all classifiction results in this [directory](https://github.com/splendidcomputer/cora_project/tree/main/Prediction_Results).
+You can see the whole prediction results in TSV files, containing all classifiction results in this [directory](https://github.com/splendidcomputer/cora_project/tree/main/Prediction_Results).

 The comparison of the prediction results using classical machine learning modles can be found through the following link: